dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

     on how experiencing first signs of MS might be percieved by the mind, since they are highly distinct from sensory input thus far.)

-### Cardio's Impact on Substantial Nigra, NaCHR, & Proximal Dopamine Regulation

-- how does cardio disrupt/impack the local/regional state of
-  dopamine/ion concentrations
-  - how far/fast do neuronal impulses impact ion concentrations in the immediate vicinity?
-    - how quickly can repetitive impulses be expected to produce local neuronal burnout? how is this local burnout regionally modulated by feedback loops (esp those relating to ion/neurotransmitter concentrations)
-  - the substantia nigra's impact on dopaminergic and cholinergic systems is well-studied.

 ====